Henry Constable: Family

-Henry Constable, born in Newark-on-Trent in 1562, was the only child of Sir Robert Constable (d.
-12 November 1591) and Christiana Dabridgecourt, widow of Anthony Forster, and daughter of John Dabridgecourt of Langdon Hall, Warwickshire.
-His paternal grandparents were Sir Robert Constable (before 1495 – 29 October 1558) and Katherine Manners, the daughter of George Manners, 11th Baron de Ros, and sister of Thomas Manners, 1st Earl of Rutland.
+Henry Constable, born in Newark-on-Trent in 1562, was the only child of Sir Robert Constable and Christiana Dabridgecourt, widow of Anthony Forster, and daughter of John Dabridgecourt of Langdon Hall, Warwickshire.
+His paternal grandparents were Sir Robert Constable and Katherine Manners, the daughter of George Manners, 11th Baron de Ros, and sister of Thomas Manners, 1st Earl of Rutland.
 According to Sullivan, the connections Robert Constable acquired through his marriage 'opened up a career of military service and public office'.
 Constable served under Thomas Radclyffe, 3rd Earl of Sussex, in the campaign after the Northern Rebellion of 1569, and was knighted by Sussex at Berwick.
 He was Marshal of Berwick from 1576 to 1578, and was appointed Lieutenant-General of the Ordnance at some time before 4 August 1588.
 In the same year he had a son who was also named Henry, who became a Royalist army officer and the 1st Viscount Dunbar.
 Other children included daughter, Dorothy Lawson, who became a priest harbourer.